Effective January 17, 2023

 Disabling exposure notifications

 Users may disable WI Exposure Notification at any time by uninstalling the app (Android), turning off the feature (iOS), turning off the mobile device, or turning off the Bluetooth function.

 Generating exposure notifications to other users

 Providing notification to other users is also completely voluntary.
-If a user tests positive for COVID-19, and chooses to notify others, the user has to activate notifications by activating a verification code to release the anonymous keys stored on the mobile device.
+If a user tests positive for COVID-19, and chooses to notify others, the user has to activate notifications by choosing "Share a COVID-19 diagnosis" and following the instructions given to release the anonymous keys stored on the mobile device.
 When anonymous keys are released, the notifications that may be generated do not disclose the COVID-19 positive user’s identity, location, phone number, or any other personal information.

-The exposure notification includes the date of the exposure, but the COVID-19 positive user’s identity is not shared.
-Sharing the exposure date is important to ensure the right precautions (such as self-quarantine) are taken for an appropriate amount of time based on the exposure date.
+The exposure notification includes a two-day exposure window, but the COVID-19 positive user’s identity is not shared.
+Sharing the exposure date is important to ensure the right precautions (such as masking) are taken for an appropriate amount of time based on the exposure date.
 It is possible that someone who receives an exposure notice could guess the identity of the COVID-19 positive individual, if they had a limited number of contacts on a given day.